 A new device does not preclude the installation of adware, bloatware, or even malware.
 The addition of unwanted software ranging from bloatware to hugely invasive spyware has been commonplace in PCs.
 In some cases, this has even led to the security of the devices being compromised through the replacement of certificates.
 Luckily, on mobile devices, applications that are not in the system partition are typically easy to remove using the built-in OS uninstall functionality.

 New devices with malware in the system partition:

-Historically preinstalled adware and malware has mostly affected budget devices sourced from Asia or name brand devices that are sold through local markets in Asia.
+Historically preinstalled adware and malware have mostly affected budget devices sourced from Asia or name brand devices that are sold through local markets in Asia.
 Due to this, it makes sense that the Check Point report would cite multinational enterprises as experiencing preinstall malware issues.
-However, this does not preclude non Asian markets from this threat.
-Counterfeit devices, access to vulnerable devices through online stores, low cost devices with invasive spyware, manufacturer issues, and device fragmentation make this in exceptional difficult issue for an individual to mitigate.
+However, this does not preclude non-Asian markets from this threat.
+Counterfeit devices, access to vulnerable devices through online stores, low-cost devices with invasive spyware, manufacturer issues, and device fragmentation make this in exceptional difficult issue for an individual to mitigate.

 How to address this mobile risk to enterprises:

 - Keep in mind that employees can, through no fault of their own, introduce risk or malware into the enterprise

 - If the adware or malware is preinstalled, there is no simple recourse other than device replacement.
 Advanced users may be able to resolve this if they have Android Debug Bridge — a command-line tool that lets users communicate with a device — enabled and have unlocked their devices, but we don’t recommend this for enterprise users.